-Using the ED01 and ED05 refere dose of 0.5 mg and 10 mg of soya protein respectively and consumption equivalent of 50 g quantity of flour, 12/146 (8%) of solely UK flours sampled would be predicted to produce objective symptoms in between 1% - 5% of the allergic population but none would pose a risk to greater than 5%.
+Using the ED01 and ED05 refere dose of 0.5 mg and 10 mg of soya protein, respectively, and consumption equivalent of 50 g quantity of flour, 12/146 (8%) of solely UK flours sampled would be predicted to produce objective symptoms in between 1% - 5% of the soya allergic population but none would pose a risk to greater than 5%.

 The calculations above assume no reduction in detectable soya protein levels or allergenicity from the raw ingredient to the final product (decrease exposure) given the variability and uncertainty associated with the extent to which this may occur.
-The calculations also do not factor in other potential sources of contamination of soya from other final product ingredients (increase exposure) or take into account that some of the products may have soya-containing ingredients deliberately added as part of the recipe.
+The calculations also do not factor in other potential sources of contamination by soya from other final product ingredients (increase exposure) or take into account that some of the products may have soya-containing ingredients deliberately added as part of the recipe which will require declaration of soya as an intentional ingredient as per the Food information for consumers regulation, EU 1169/2011.